links-field/fms-api/docs/apis/emailRegister.md

 # emailRegister

 while enterprise backend handles their own user registration flow, it is important to inform FMS system to create an account for this user and associate it with a valid email address, for future order, notification and updates.
+Refer to [/user/emailRegister](http://47.56.82.232:49090/swagger-ui.html#/user-controller/registerUsingPOST) for detail.

 ## request